 “This is great!
 Turn it up a notch!”

-The thumbs-up means that the participant loves how the scene is playing out and would be fine with going further with the emotional intensity.
+The double-up means that the participant loves how the scene is playing out and would be fine with going further with the emotional intensity.
 You aren’t obligated to do so, but it indicates they are willing to go further down this path.
-A thumbs-up does not interrupt play, and you should take it as an invitation to go further, not permission to go as far as you want without checking in any more if you think you should.
+A double-up does not interrupt play, and you should take it as an invitation to go further, not permission to go as far as you want without checking in any more if you think you should.

 Consent and the Check-In